cloudforet-io/launchpad/README.md

 ---
 **NOTE**

-It does not provide ingress resources and uses [service of node port type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).<br>
+It does not provide ingress resources and uses [service of nodePort type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).<br>
-To expose SpaceONE to the outside
+To expose SpaceONE, you should the ingress resource.
 - [Install ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)
 - Update SpaceONE values(refer to Management section of this document)<br>